vmagnin/fundamental_constants/README.md

 https://physics.nist.gov/cuu/Constants/Table/allascii.txt

 and generates a Fortran `module CODATA_constants` in the file `src/CODATA_constants.f90`.
 The 2018 CODATA set contains 354 constants.
-The next set should be published in 2022.
+The next set (CODATA 2022) should be published in 2023.

 It also generates a Fortran program `test/test.f90` which uses that module to generate a text file reproducing the two first columns, with (nearly) the same formatting as in the CODATA NIST file.